onaci/leaflet-velocity/README.md

 # leaflet-velocity [![NPM version][npm-image]][npm-url] [![NPM Downloads][npm-downloads-image]][npm-url]

+## Version 2 Notice

+As of version 2, `leaflet-velocity` is now under [CSIRO](https://www.csiro.au)'s [Open Source Software Licence Agreement](LICENSE.md), which is variation of the BSD / MIT License.

+There are no other plans for changes to licencing, and the project will remain open source.

+---

 A plugin for Leaflet (v1.0.3, and v0.7.7) to create a canvas visualisation layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).

 Live Demo: https://danwild.github.io/leaflet-velocity/